 The truth of the matter is that buying a bigger room air conditioner will not make you comfortable during the hottest months of the year.
-In a matter of facts, having a big AC in your small sized room will not perform efficiently or effectively compared to a smaller sized AC.
-The reason for this is that, a big AC will cool the room to your thermostat set position before dehumidification occurs.
+Any reputable HVAC contractor will tell you that having a big Air Conditioner in your small sized room will not perform efficiently or effectively compared to a smaller sized AC.
+The reason for this is that, a big AC will cool the room to your thermostat set position before de-humidification occurs.
 This will make the area feel uncomfortable as well as feeling clammy.
 Therefore, the central air conditioner has to be of the right size in relation to your room.

 If you have a central AC system in your house, it is advisable to have the fan to shut off the same time as your compressor.
 This is usually done by the ‘Auto Setting’ Mode of the fan.
 In other words, do not use your system to offer air circulation.